Russ Hellickson: Coaching career

 In 1971, Hellickson began his coaching career as an assistant coach with Wisconsin, becoming the head coach for Wisconsin in 1983.
-After four seasons as the head coach for Wisconsin, he took over as the head coach for Ohio State from 1986-2006.
+After four seasons as the head coach for Wisconsin, he took over as the head coach for Ohio State from 1986 to 2006.
 In 2002, Hellickson was named the 2002 National Wrestling Coaches Association (NWCA) National Coach of the Year.
 He was inducted into the Ohio State Athletics Hall of Fame on Sept.
 26, 2014.
 Over the duration of his career he has mentored 67 All-Americans and 17 national title holders. five NCAA champions and two dozen All-Americans.